Medical Robotics 1 (4 ECTS)

 - Introduction to Medical Robotics – State of the Art

-- Surgical robot design – Operational safety
+- Design of Surgical Robots – Operational Safety

-- Motion generation and control
+- Motion Generation and Control

-- Force control in medical-surgical robotics
+- Force-based control in medical and surgical robotics

 Objectives: